 This is how autofill feature works on browsers.
-Although this feature provides great help in filling out forms it also allows hackers to track patterns with the help of complex algorithms.
+Although this feature provides great help in filling out forms.
+And also allows hackers to track patterns with the help of complex algorithms.

-Therefore, disable autofill option from your browser as soon as possible to get the additional layer to safeguard your online privacy.
+Therefore, disable autofill option from your browser as soon as possible to get the additional layer to safeguard privacy.

 Hush-Hush means go undercover while browsing the internet.
 To do so, multiple browsers now offer an option for browsing with anonymity such as Google Chrome Incognito feature, DuckDuckGo, Ecosia, Brave browser, etc.

-Moreover, these browsers also offer encrypted browsing, which means if your online activities get a track by online hackers, they won’t be useful for them since it will be entirely encrypted.
+Moreover, these browsers also offer encrypted browsing.
+Which means if your online activities track by online hackers.
+It won’t be useful for them since it will be entirely encrypted.

 Restrict You Clicks to HTTPS